mrsonne/hubit/README.md

 ## Motivation
 It seems not uncommon that an ecosystem of stand-alone tools exists within a company or department.
 These tools may be developped by experts in different teams using different programming laguages and using different input/output formats.
 Neverthetheless, the tools often depend on the results provided by other tools in the ecosystem leading to complicated and errorprone workflows.

-By defining input and results data structures shared between the tools in your your ecosystem cqen allows all your Python-wrapable tools to be seamlessly executed in a single workflow.
+By defining input and results data structures shared between the tools in your your ecosystem cqen allows all your Python-wrapable tools to be seamlessly executed as a single model.

 ## cquen workflow

 ### Wrapping & wiring
-A cqen _model_ is a tool from your ecosystem wrapped to comply with cetain cqen standards.
-A model will _consume_ certain attributes from the shared input data structure, may _consume_ cetain attributes from the shared results data structure and will _provide_ attributes to the shared results data structures.
-The attributes consumed and provided for each model are defined in an _interface_ file, which also points to the module where each model is implemented.
+A cqen _component_ is a tool from your ecosystem wrapped to comply with cetain cqen standards.
+A component _consumes_ certain attributes from the shared input data structure, may _consume_ cetain attributes from the shared results data structure and _provides_ attributes to the shared results data structures.
+The attributes consumed and provided for each component are defined in an _model_ file, which also points to the module where each component is implemented.

 ### I/O
 in order to respond to a user-query.
-- A _Tasks_ manages a collection tasks.
 - The _Results_ object contains all results (including intermediate results) calculated in order to respond to the user-query.
 - The _Response_ object is the subset of calculated Results that match the user-query.

 ### Example